BAREJAA/reactivity/README.md

 Then, change your working directory to the one that contains the files you will need
 `setwd(system.file("extdata", package = "reactivity"))`

-Open the `report.Rmd` file and click select "Knit with Paramters".
-Enter the name of one of the three example datasets provided - iris.csv, genome.csv, or heart_mod.csv.
+Go to your working directory, open the `report.Rmd` file and click select "Knit with Paramters".
+Enter the name of the example dataset provided - iris.csv.
 Then click the "Knit" button.

 You should now have an html presentation that was built using the provided dataset